-No events or transactions, other than in the ordinary course of business, took place between 30 June 2020 and the date of issuance of this annual report, which required adjustment to or disclosure in these financial statements.
+No events or transactions, other than in the ordinary course of business, took place between 30 June 2021 and the date of issuance of this annual report, which required adjustment to or disclosure in these financial statements.

-The Covid19 virus outbreak has an increasing impact on the global economy.
-There is a great deal of uncertainty about how the Covid19 outbreak will evolve, and therefore a great deal of uncertainty, both over the short and longer-term.
-We do not anticipate a normalization for the next 6 months.
-The Directors will continue to closely monitor the ongoing impact of Covid19 on the Company's operations and the investment assets.
+The impacts of the Covid-19 virus outbreak continue to weigh on the global economy.
+Uncertainty remains as to if the Covid-19 outbreak will continue to evolve, and what measures governments shall take to mitigate the spread.
+The Directors will continue to closely monitor the ongoing impact of Covid-19 on the Company's operations and the investment assets.
 This is considered to be a non-adjusting post balance sheet event and no adjustment for any changes after the year-end have been reflected in the financial statements.